kwonus/Quelle/Vanilla-Quelle.md

 **Statement**: A statement is composed of one or more *actions*.
 If there is more than one SEARCH actions issued by the statement, then search action is logically OR’ed together.

-**Unquoted SEARCH segments:** an unquoted search segment contains one or more search words.
-If there is more than one word in the segment, then each word is logically AND’ed together.
+**Unquoted SEARCH clauses:** an unquoted search clause contains one or more search words.
+If there is more than one word in the clause, then each word is logically AND’ed together.
 Like all other types of clauses, the end of the clause terminates with a semicolon, a plus-sign, or a linefeed.

 - ; [semi-colon]
 - \+ [plus-sign]
 - the end-of-the-line [newline]

-**Quoted SEARCH segments:** a quoted clause contains a single string of terms to search.
+**Quoted SEARCH clauses:** a quoted clause contains a single string of terms to search.
 An explicit match on the string is required.
 However, an ellipsis ( … ) can be used to indicate that wildcards may appear within the quoted string.

 **NOTES:**